pegasone/pegasone.github.io/index.md

 It shows that Qatar successfully controlled the transmission of the disease beginning in July. <b>Active cases per million</b> dropped almost in sync with the <b>Positive rate</b>.

-Let's see what the situation was at that time in a few other countries: Unites States, France, Spain, Netherlands, Sweden, and Israel.
+Let's see what the situation was like at that time in a few other countries: Unites States, France, Spain, Netherlands, Sweden, and Israel.
 I chose these countries because they too are near the top on the <b>Active cases per million</b> list, as can be seen on the heat map.

 ![Figure 4](/img/img012.png)